Review: Cloudflare Endpoint-to-Prompt Data Security Guardrails for Drupal and WordPress AI Coding Workflows

 Translation to CMS Guardrails

-1) Secrets boundary: never let credentials become prompt content
+1) Secrets boundary: Never let credentials become prompt content

 2) Prompt boundary: classify prompt operations as data egress